Environment

 Internal environmental audit

-The TEAMS serves to enhance the environmental audit system of the Group’s manufacturing facilities by regularly conducting system audits (mainly organizational audits), and performance audits (mainly performance data audits).
-The Group also conducts internal audits based on ISO 14001 standard and undergoes external audits, as well as regularly training of internal environmental auditors.
+TEAMS serves to enhance the environmental audit system of the Group’s manufacturing facilities by regularly conducting system audits (mainly organizational audits) and performance audits (mainly based on performance data).
+The Group also conducts internal audits based on the ISO 14001 standard and undergoes external audits, as well as regular training for internal environmental auditors.

-The Group requires all manufacturing locations with 50 employees or more to acquire ISO 14001: 2015 environmental management certification.
-Achieving this certification shows that operations are continuously working to minimize their impacts and comply with applicable environmental laws and regulations.
-At the end of 2022, 113 manufacturing locations (100%) were ISO 14001 certified.
+The Group requires all manufacturing sites with 50 employees or more to acquire ISO 14001: 2015 environmental management certification.
+Achieving this certification shows that operations are continuously working to minimize their impact and comply with applicable environmental laws and regulations.
+At the end of 2023, all 98 required sites had obtained ISO 14001 certification.

-Bridgestone’s ratio of sites with ISO 140001 certification is verified by SOCOTEC Certification Japan, a third-party institution promoting transparency of information.
+Bridgestone’s ratio of sites with ISO 14001 certification is verified by LRQA Limited, a third-party institution promoting information transparency.

 Global environmental management structure

-The Group has an organization structure with three meeting bodies: Global Sustainability Committee, Global Environment Working Group (WG) and strategic business units (SBUs), coordinating and cooperating to enhance TEAMS activities in line with the mid-term plan.
-The Global Environment WG and Global Sustainability Committee are supervised by the Global Executive Committee (G-EXCO) to develop global environment strategies and policies for the entire Group.
+The Group’s organization structure comprises of three meeting bodies: the Global Sustainability Committee, the Global Environment Working Group (WG) and strategic business units (SBUs), who coordinate and cooperate with each other to enhance TEAMS activities in line with the mid-term plan.
+The Global Environment WG and the GSC are supervised by the Global Executive Committee (G-EXCO), and work to develop global environment strategies and policies for the entire Group.
+These bodies periodically report the progress of their strategies and actions to the G-EXCO.
 Once strategies and policies are approved, the SBUs implement them through their EMS.

 The Group established the Global Environment WG, which consists of members representing the environmental departments from each region, to strengthen coordination of global and regional environmental activities.